pharo-GIS/KML/README.md

 KML for pharo [![Build Status](https://travis-ci.com/zweidenker/KML.svg?branch=master)](https://travis-ci.com/zweidenker/KML)
 -------------

-KML for pharo is a reader for KML files that supports basic element types to mainly extract geometries
+KML for pharo is a reader for KML files that supports basic element types to mainly extract geometries.
+For geometric objects it uses the OGC geo model from [OGC-Pharo](https://github.com/Pharo-GIS/OGC-Pharo/)

 It can be loaded with